lareza-farhan-wanaghi/vix-evermos-golang-backend/readme.md

 ### Task Conditions

-The conditions that are required from the assignor to complete the task.
-These conditions are:
+The conditions required to complete the task.
 1. Having a routing table complying with the following postman collection.
 [[See the collection]](https://github.com/lareza-farhan-wanaghi/rakamin-vix-evermos-backend-developer/blob/master/Rakamin%20Evermos%20Virtual%20Internship.postman_collection.json)
 2. Can have more APIs than the ones listed above but not less.